 Beach Bistro, a small restaurant on the foreshore in Browns Bay that pays homage weekly to the old 555 Cinema & Cabaret that stood for many years where the restaurant is today.

-Each month has a theme with classic films screened each Thursday, you know, ones from your 'bucket list' of must-sees, while you enjoy a glass of wine & pizza.
+Each month has a theme with classic films screened on Friday & Saturday nights at 8PM, you know, ones from your 'bucket list' of must-sees, while you enjoy a glass of wine & pizza.

 Your ticket includes a glass of wine or beer so book early, seats will be limited to 20.